jfversluis/Plugin.Maui.FormsMigration/README.md

 > [!WARNING]
 > Make sure that the app version of your .NET MAUI app is **higher** than your legacy Xamarin application.
 Failing to do so might have unexpected results.

+Also see this [Microsoft Learn Docs page](https://learn.microsoft.com/dotnet/maui/migration/version-tracking) for more information.

 # Acknowledgements

 This project could not have came to be without these projects and people, thank you! <3